scala/scala-lang/blog/_posts/2018-06-13-scala-213-collections.md

 One more article about the standard collections, really?
-Indeed, during the last 18 months a lot of work has been done on the collections side and we’ve published several blog articles and given several talks to the explain various changes or challenges we were facing.
+Indeed, during the last 18 months a lot of work has been done on the collections side and we’ve published several blog articles and given several talks to explain the various changes or challenges we were facing.
 This article summarizes **what is going to change from an end-user perspective**.

-Even if you have thoroughly followed our previous blog posts and talks, this article gives you a good overview for summarizing the changes to your colleagues.
+In case you’ve thoroughly followed our previous blog posts and talks, you might not learn much from this article.
+Otherwise, this is the perfect opportunity to catch up on the topic in a few minutes!

-The next section presents the internal changes in the collections implementation that might have some visible impact on the surface.
+The next section presents the changes that are internal to the collections implementation but that might have some visible impact on the surface.
 Then, I will show why I think that the removal of `CanBuildFrom` made the API more beginner friendly.
 Next, I will introduce some new operations available in the collections.
 Finally, I will mention the main deprecations, the motivations behind them, and their